 Hitchhiking for tögrögs

 The system I’m describing can be characterized as hitchhiking for money.
-It may seem somewhat risky for the passenger, just as hitchhiking was in its heyday in the U.S. in the 1960s and 1970s; what if the person who picks you up is an axe-murderer?
-Or what if your ride ends up like my ride with a rogue taxi driver in Mexico City in 2011?
+It may seem somewhat risky for the passenger, just as hitchhiking was in its heyday in the U.S. in the 1960s and 1970s; what if the person who pulls over for you is an axe-murderer?
+Or what if your ride ends up like the time when a rogue taxi driver picked me up in Mexico City in 2011?
 (Keep in mind, though, that in a hitchhiking scenario, the driver is taking a similar risk by welcoming a potential robber or killer into her car.)

 Still, while stranger danger can’t be discounted, in my experience the system in Ulaanbaatar works.
 Admittedly, in my case it helped that both of the solo rides that I took in random cars were confined to a relatively small part of the central city; and I had a pre-planned exit strategy to which I could resort if needed.
 In each instance, I knew the route back to my hotel, and the automobile wasn’t equipped with power door locks; so if the driver diverged from the correct path, I was prepared to jump out at the next stoplight.
 But it never came to that.